MotusWTS/motusClient/inst/doc/upstream_api.md

 as `ts` on subsequent calls.
 When there are no further GPS fixes, the API returns an empty list.

+### nodes for tag project ###

+   nodes_for_tag_project (projectID, batchID, nodeDataID, authToken)

+       - projectID: integer; project ID of tags
+       - batchID: integer; batchID where tags from projectID were detected
+       - nodeDataID: largest nodeDateID  we *already* have for this batch
+       - authToken: authorization token returned by authenticate_user

+      e.g.
+      curl --data-urlencode json='{"projectID":123,"batchID":111,"nodeDataID":0,"authToken":"XXX"}' https://sgdata.motus.org/data/custom/nodes_for_tag_project

+   - return all CTT node data  from batch `batchID` whose nodeDataID is grater than passed nodeDataID attribute and "relevant to" detections of a tag deployment from project `projectID.

+   - fields in the returned object are arrays:
+     - nodeDataID
+     - nodeNum
+     - batchID (optional; this is just batchID)
+     - lat
+     - lon

+Paging for this query is achieved by using the last returned value of `nodeDataID` as `nodeDataID` on subsequent calls.
+When there are no further node records, the API returns an empty list.

+### nodes for receiver ###

+   nodes_for_receiver (batchID, nodedataID, authToken)

+       - batchID: integer; batchID
+       - nodeDataID: largest nodeDateID  we *already* have for this batch
+       - authToken: authorization token returned by authenticate_user

+      e.g.
+      curl --data-urlencode json='{"batchID":111,"nodeDataID":0,"authToken":"XXX"}' https://sgdata.motus.org/data/custom/nodes_for_receiver

+   - return all CTT node records associated with batch batchID whose nodedataID is greater than `nodedataID`

+   - fields in the returned object are arrays:
+     - nodeDataID
+     - nodeNum
+     - batchID (optional; this is just batchID)
+     - lat
+     - lon

+Paging for this query is achieved by using the last returned value of `ts` as `ts` on subsequent calls.
+When there are no further GPS fixes, the API returns an empty list.

 ### metadata for tags ###

     metadata for tags (motusTagIDs, authToken)